jfreeman812/QE-Tools/reporting/README.rst

 Annotating Tests
 ----------------

-In order to gather coverage data, we need to annotate our test suites, as per the `Coverage Metrics standard`_ How tests are annotated for coverage metrics reporting depends on the automation framework being used.
+In order to gather coverage data, we need to annotate our test suites, as per the :doc:`Coverage Metrics standard<qe_coverage/coverage>`
+How tests are annotated for coverage metrics reporting depends on the automation framework being used.
 This tooling supports the following frameworks:

 - Gherkin-based testing: the annotations are stand-alone, you need no additional tools.
 - OpenCAFE-based testing: you need to install the ``qe_coverage`` python package.
-  The ``opencafe_decorators`` module in that package provides the decorators needed to annotate tests for coverage metrics gathering, as per the `Coverage Metrics standard`_.
+  The ``opencafe_decorators`` module in that package provides the decorators needed to annotate tests for coverage metrics gathering, as per the :doc:`Coverage Metrics standard<qe_coverage/coverage>`.

 Publishing Coverage Data